-- Section 11.1: Powers of the Administrator.
+Powers of the Administrator.
 Benefits under the Plan shall be paid only if the Administrator decides in its discretion that the individual is entitled to them.
 The Administrator shall have such powers as are necessary or appropriate for the Administrator to discharge its duties under the Plan.
-The Administrator may, at any time, require any Participant to amend the amount of his/her salary reductions for a Plan Year if the Administrator determines that such action is necessary in order to satisfy any of the Code's nondiscrimination or election requirements. - Section 11.2: Third Party Administrator.
-The Employer or Administrator may, by a separate written agreement, engage a third party administrator or service provider, such as Employee Benefits Corporation, to perform certain duties of the Administrator under the Plan, including review and payment of qualified claims under a Health Care FSA or Dependent Care FSA. - Section 11.3: Funding the Plan.
+The Administrator may, at any time, require any Participant to amend the amount of his/her salary reductions for a Plan Year if the Administrator determines that such action is necessary in order to satisfy any of the Code's nondiscrimination requirements.

+Third Party Administrator.
+The Employer or Administrator may, by a separate written agreement, engage a third party administrator or service provider, such as Employee Benefits Corporation, to perform certain duties of the Administrator under the Plan, including review and payment of qualified claims under a Health Care FSA or Dependent Care FSA.

+Funding the Plan.
 All benefits payable under the Plan shall be paid from the general assets of the Employer or from policies of insurance purchased under the Plan.
 No funds are required to be set aside for the payment of benefits.
 To the extent any funds are set aside, they shall be subject to claims of general creditors of the Employer.
 Funds held by a third party administrator or service provider, such as